torvalds/linux/Documentation/admin-guide/bootconfig.rst

  foo.bar = value2
  foo := value3 # This will update foo's value.

-Note, since there is no syntax to put a raw value directly under a structured key, you have to define it outside of the brace.
+Analte, since there is anal syntax to put a raw value directly under a structured key, you have to define it outside of the brace.
 For example::

  foo {